wordofwarning/wordofwarning.org/current/2023-haphazard/programme/index.md

 ---
 <small>Updated 29 June 2023</small>

-*[A free day out for the curious of all ages on 22 July](/current/2023-haphazard), presented by* Word of Warning *+* Z-arts
+*[A free day out for the curious of all ages on Saturday 22 July from Noon to 3pm](/current/2023-haphazard), presented by* Word of Warning *+* Z-arts

 #### Artists
 Gemma Lees · Jana Aizupe & Gi Vasey · Joe Beedles · Julie Burrow · Kitunda Argyle · Krissi Musiol & Amy Vreeke · Luna Ælflæd · Maddie Wakeling & Rowan Szulek · Nicola Smith · Orla Collier & Magdalena Górnikiewicz · Plaster Cast · Puppetfingers · Thomas Daniel Byrne<br><small>*Participating artists subject to change.*</small>

 #### Programme Notes
 Gemma Lees · *Making Sense*

 An immersive sensory experience where you have permission to touch, mess, and play with everything.
-Initially conceived for neurodiverse folks, this is an inclusive space for all.
-Dig up dinosaurs in the sand with tiny shovels, sit in a dark tent and play with lights & projections, jazz-up slime to take home, play with scented play dough, spin one of fifty fidget spinners on the board, or take a moment to mindfully draw and colour — there’s something for everyone!
+Initially conceived for neurodiverse folks, this is an inclusive space for all.<br>Dig up dinosaurs in the sand with tiny shovels, sit in a dark tent and play with lights & projections, jazz-up slime to take home, play with scented play dough, spin one of fifty fidget spinners on the board, or take a moment to mindfully draw and colour — there’s something for everyone!

-Content Warning: please click [here](/warnings).
+&nbsp;Content Warning: please click [here](/warnings).

 Gemma is a Romany Gypsy, disabled, and neurodiverse artist, poet, actor, facilitator, and theatre-maker from Bury.
-Her work often deals with her lived experiences of mental illness, homelessness, physical disability, neurodivergence, and the contemporary Romany experience.
-A core team member of Girl Gang Manchester, she has worked with Graeae, Triple C, British Art Show, BBC Radio Manchester, amongst others.
+Her work often deals with her lived experiences of mental illness, homelessness, physical disability, neurodivergence, and the contemporary Romany experience.<br>A core team member of Girl Gang Manchester, she has worked with Graeae, Triple C, British Art Show, BBC Radio Manchester, amongst others.

-<a href="https://facebook.com/gemmathepoet" target="_blank">Facebook</a> · <a href="https://instagram.com/gemisace" target="_blank">insta</a>
+<a href="https://facebook.com/gemmathepoet" target="_blank">Facebook gemmathepoet</a> · <a href="https://instagram.com/gemisace" target="_blank">Insta gemisace</a>
 <hr>